livecodelife/fareharbor_external_api/README.md

 #### All Companies

-To access a list of all affiliate companies, use the all method:
+To access a list of all affiliate companies available to you, use the all method on the `Companies` class:

 `FH::Companies.all`

+this will return a list of `Company` objects.

 ### Paths